ork-labs/ork/docs/ROADMAP.md

 Of course.
 With the core engine refactored and hardened, we can now proceed to build the daemon itself.

-This document represents the detailed engineering plan for **Phase 3** of the GXO Project Roadmap (ID: GXO-ROADMAP-V2).
-It is designed to be an exhaustive guide for implementing the `gxo daemon` and its foundational security and state management capabilities.
+This document represents the detailed engineering plan for **Phase 3** of the ORK Project Roadmap (ID: ORK-ROADMAP-V2).
+It is designed to be an exhaustive guide for implementing the `ork daemon` and its foundational security and state management capabilities.

 ---

-# **GXO Master Engineering Plan: Phase 3**
+# **ORK Master Engineering Plan: Phase 3**

-**Document ID:** GXO-ENG-PLAN-P3
+**Document ID:** ORK-ENG-PLAN-P3
 **Version:** 3.0
 **Date:** 2025-07-12
 **Status:** Approved for Execution